 If you get a Mbu puffer with a friendly personality, you can try them with non-threatening species.
 Watch their interaction closely, so it does not result in the death of the tank mate.

 Here is a short list of fish that can do well with Mbu puffer:

 Some keepers will add guppies and similar small fish that can easily hide but can also be easily replaced.
 If the Mbu puffer is kept well fed, they may leave the small fish alone.
 This is something that may be right for your aquarium but is learned by trial and error.

-If you do decide to keep other fish in your Mbu aquarium, design the tank so that there are lots of hiding places for tank mates to escape into.
+If you decide to keep other fish in your Mbu aquarium, design the tank so that there are lots of hiding places for tank mates to escape.
 Thick vegetation, Caves, ledges, and similar retreats are recommended.

-Invertebrates and crustaceans are not recommended as tank mates because they will be eaten.
+Invertebrates and crustaceans are not recommended as tank mates because the MBU puffer will eat them.
 Some keepers intentionally use these in Mbu puffer aquariums as a food source.
 In the wild, these are a staple of the Mbu puffer diet.

 Most often, aquarium keepers end up having their Mbu puffer in their own aquarium.
 This can lead to a bond between the keeper and the fish where it will recognize you and actually beg for food.
 This unique relationship is why the Mbu puffer is also known as the underwater puppy.
 It is curious how such an aggressive fish can be so gentle with humans.

 Mbu puffers are a poor choice for captivity breeding.
 There is no known way to identify the males and females of the species.
 There are no known instances of breeding in captivity.